I can’t wait to start planning events again — but what do events look like after lockdown?

 We’re all in this together

 Tripleseat has created a Social Hour series, which is a weekly virtual roundtable for event professionals to meet and discuss the biggest issues their industry is facing right now.
-Register for our next Social Hour, Strategies for Reopening, which takes places on Thursday, May 14 at 3:30 pm.
+Register for our next Social Hour, Strategies for Reopening, which takes place on Thursday, May 14 at 3:30 pm.

 We’re also continuing to provide tips for the hospitality industry on our blog and our podcast.
 We also have a recording of our webinar, Adapting Your Business to Change, which includes ideas on how to grow revenue during this uncertain time and Tripleseat tools you can use to stay ahead of the game.
-And join our Facebook group, Event Manager Community, to connect with peers and discuss the impact of the Coronavirus on the events industry.
+And join our Facebook group, Event Manager Community, to connect with peers and discuss the impact of the coronavirus on the events industry.